Flyingfish812/p2myth/docs/Ship/Widget.md

 ## Trivia

 - Widget was only introduced into Phoenix 2 at v4.2.
-- Widget is one of the 6 ships that are asymmetrical.
+- Widget is one of the 5 ships that are asymmetrical (NC-271, Widget, Icarus, Monsoon, Disaris).

 ## APEX 1